D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You assign a Microsoft Entra Serive Principal to you ACR.

-You must identify which ACR roles alllo pull of a non-quarantined image from the ACR.
+You must identify which ACR roles allow pull of a non-quarantined image from the ACR.

 Which three roles fullfill this requirement?